6.1.1 Automatic Flying Method

 4. Drone

-- Similar to the RC/Mobile method, users mark the boundaries of the field plot.
+• Just like the RC/Mobile method, users can mark the boundaries of the field plot.

-- However, in this case, a drone is employed to fly in the air and mark the boundaries from an aerial perspective.
+• However, instead of walking, a drone is used to fly overhead and mark the boundaries from an aerial view.

 Plotting Using Drone